antimof/UxPlay/README.md

 Different distributions may break up GStreamer 1.x into packages in different ways; the packages listed above in the build instructions should bring in other required GStreamer packages as dependencies, but will not install all possible plugins.

-**Use with non-Apple clients**: third-party Windows-bases AirPlay clients such as AirMyPC typically use an older protocol that omits the hashing of the audio AES key with the "shared secret" ```ecdh_secret``` created during the initial pairing-handshake between client and server.
-Omission of this step was necessary for successful decryption of audio and video streams from the AirMyPC  client, which emulates an old version of iOS, and reports its ```sourceVersion``` as ```280.33```.
+**Use with non-Apple clients**: third-party Windows-based AirPlay clients such as AirMyPC typically use an older protocol that omits the hashing of the audio AES key with the "shared secret" ```ecdh_secret``` created during the initial pairing-handshake between client and server.
+Omission of this step is necessary for successful decryption of audio and video streams from the AirMyPC  client, which emulates an old version of iOS, and reports its ```sourceVersion``` as ```280.33```.
  The line ```#define OLD_PROTOCOL_CLIENT "280.33"``` in ```lib/global.h``` makes UxPlay skip the aeskey hashing step when the client reports this or an older value as its sourceVersion.
 If both audio and video decryption fail when  using  another third-party client, and